 Sometimes called "leapfrog" strategies, service-driven strategies include at least two variants.
-The first involves adopting ICT technologies to skip traditional steps in industrial upgrading, jumping instead to the latest opportunities.
+The first involves adopting information and communication technologies (ICT) to skip traditional steps in industrial upgrading, jumping instead to the latest opportunities.
 Bypassing fixed-line, to adopt mobile telephony is an established example of this variant, while an emerging example is the development of off-grid and mini-grid electricity, using photovoltaic or wind turbine technologies, in isolated rural areas (UNCTAD, 2018).